Divya-Sri-Sanaganapalli/Web-Scraping-BeautifulSoup/README.md

 - Beautiful Soup is a library written in Python that extracts data out of HTML and XML files.
 It works well if you want to get data quickly and saves programmers a lot of time.

 - FindSomethingInURL.py file
-  Web Scraping using beautiful to find a keyword in the user input URL and returns the response code.
+  - Web Scraping using beautifulsoup library to find a keyword in the user input URL and returns the response code.

 - Pre-requisite Installations:
   - pip install requests